diodechain/website/network.md

       Use the public network off the shelf, extend with your own relay node, or connect with us about private network options.
     buttons:
-    - title: SEE THE NETWORK
+    - title: VISIT THE NETWORK
       url: "https://diodenetwork.io"
       target: _blank
     - title: RUN A NODE